fushnisoft/ClarionRegFreeCOM/readme.rst

 Installation
 ============

+** Running this project assumes that you have the .NET Framework v2 installed**

 You can download the files as a zip file from the link on this page or better yet, go get the awesome `GitHub windows client <http://windows.github.com/>`_ !

 I have included the binary files so you can just run the InteropTest.exe and see what happens.
 If you are interested in taking a look and compiling it for yourself I have included both the Visual Studio 2010 C# project and the Clarion8 project (source only, no app or templates required).
 Have a look in the \Src directory, it should be fairly self explanatory.